The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 well-being over commercial interests is paramount.

-and Evolving Roles The successful integration of AI into education hinges
+Adaptation, and Evolving Roles The successful integration of AI into

-critically on teachers.
-However, the teaching profession faces significant
+education hinges critically on teachers.
+However, the teaching profession

-challenges in adapting to this new technological landscape.
+faces significant challenges in adapting to this new technological

-educators lack the training and confidence to effectively use AI tools.
+Many educators lack the training and confidence to effectively use AI

-Understanding how AI works, interpreting its outputs, integrating it
+tools.
+Understanding how AI works, interpreting its outputs, integrating

-meaningfully into pedagogy, and troubleshooting basic issues require new
+it meaningfully into pedagogy, and troubleshooting basic issues require

-digital and data literacy skills.
-Surveys consistently show that a large
+new digital and data literacy skills.
+Surveys consistently show that a

 leverage AI in their classrooms.